Visas & Work Permits in Hong Kong

 - Your salary and other working conditions are comparable to local standards.

 - You will contribute to the local economy in general.

 - The company can prove that they have found no local to fill this particular position.

 The last criterion is usually the most difficult to prove, especially if you are recruited directly by a Hong Kong company.
-(It’s obviously easier for intra-company transfers.)
 Nevertheless, for most applications, the immigration authorities accept the proof they receive.
-It’s getting the job offer in the first place which can be difficult.

 Once you have been approved for a work visa under the GEP scheme, you are allowed to bring your spouse as well as unmarried dependent children under the age of 18.
 For this purpose, you should be able to prove that your marriage is genuine.
 You must also be able to support your family financially and guarantee them a certain standard of living and suitable accommodation.
 Your spouse may also get a job there without an extra work permit.

 - Technology Talent Admission Scheme: for professionals specializing in biotechnology, artificial intelligence, cybersecurity, robotics, data analytics, financial technologies, or material science.